elianalien/You-Cannot-See-Me/README.md

 # You-Cannot-See-Me
 pixelate face processing

-using openCV for processing to detect face, and pixelate the face area.
+Use openCV for Processing to detect face, and pixelate the face area.

-dependencies:
+##Dependencies

-- OpenCV for Processing 0.5.2 by Greg Borenstein http://gregborenstein.com
+- OpenCV for Processing 0.5.2 by Greg Borenstein http://gregborenstein.com, used to detect faces
+- TSPS http://www.tsps.cc/, used to detect number of people in spaces

+##Configuration

+###TSPS

+- Sending `TSPS/scene` message to localhost, port 12000, indicating detected number of people in the scene